 Who are they talking about?

-In the forty years Mr. Cooke has toiled in the radio/TV vineyard, he’s survived a variety of on-air and management positions, not the least of which was his 7 storied years as Operations Manager of WTOP/Washington, during which time the station scored its highest ratings to-date in the all-news format.
+In the fifty years Mr. Cooke has toiled in the radio/TV vineyard, he’s survived a variety of on-air and management positions, not the least of which was his 7 storied years as Operations Manager of WTOP/Washington, during which time the station scored its highest ratings to-date in the all-news format.

 In 1991, HC and three other plucky entrepreneurs (REAL techy nerds) founded FliteCom Systems, Inc. which became USA TODAY Sky Radio, the live-via-satellite News, Sports, and Talk audio channels heard on Delta, Northwest, and United Airlines.
 Technology they developed evolved into Sirius Satellite Radio.